 - Search visitors – users that have come to your website from the search results of their queries in various search engines like Google, Bing, Yahoo.
 Search traffic can be of 2 types :

 Organic search- all the traffic from search engine except paid advertisement

 Paid search- traffic from the advertisements in search engines

 - Referral visitors – these visitors come from other websites/blogs where your website had a backlink.

 - Social – When users click on a link to your website from major social media channels like Facebook, Twitter, Instagram, etc.

 - Display: These types of traffic comes when the users click on the display ads

 These traffic sources can give you a lot of insights on how good your SEO is or how your branding is.
 Is your domain name easy to remember?
 Are your social media campaigns successful in meeting your goal?
 How well your banner ads are performing?
 And many more

-According to the Google, “A unique pageview aggregates pageviews that are generated by the same user during the same session.”
-So if the same user visits the same page 10 times and reloads it multiply times in the same session, the unique pageview is still counted as one.
+According to Google, “A unique pageview aggregates pageviews that are generated by the same user during the same session.”
+So if the same user visits the same page 10 times and reloads it multiple times in the same session, the unique pageview is still counted as one.